-For more details on blueprint file syntax, see the Quickfort User Guide or browse through the ready-to-use examples in the blueprints/library folder.
+For more details on blueprint file syntax, see the Quickfort Blueprint Guide or browse through the ready-to-use examples in the Quickfort Library Guide.

 quickfort set [<key> <value>] Allows you to modify the active quickfort configuration.
 Just run quickfort set to show current settings.
 See the Configuration section below for available keys and values.